After Wisdom Teeth Removal

 CAUTION: If you suddenly sit up or stand from a lying position you may become dizzy.
 If you are lying down following surgery, make sure you sit up slowly before standing.

 Good oral hygiene is essential to good healing.
-The day after surgery, use the prescription oral rinse as directed; after breakfast and before bed.
+The day after surgery, use the mouth rinse as directed; after breakfast and before bed.
 Be sure to rinse for at least 30 seconds then spit it out.
 Be gentle with brushing initially.
 The day after surgery you should begin rinsing at least 4-5 times a day, especially after eating, with a teaspoon of salt mixed into one cup of warm water.

 In some cases, discoloration of the skin follows swelling.
 The development of black, blue, green, or yellow discoloration is due to blood spreading beneath the tissues.
 This is a normal post-operative occurrence, which may occur 2-3 days post-operatively.
 Moist heat applied to the area may speed up the removal of the discoloration.